 Meanwhile, Lois is straining from the decompression.
 Fortunately, she notices Superman’s handgun as it gets flown her way.
 She’s able to grab it and shoot at the rebar to free her arm before she gets sucked towards a nearby control panel.
 From there, she manages to deal with the breached hull by manually activating the Watchtower’s emergency system.

 Shortly afterwards, the station reaches its proper altitude as the anti-gravity kicks in throughout the facility.
 Meanwhile, Hank hits Superman towards the upper parts of the base as he continues his one-sided assault.
-Lois manages to reach him and fire the Apokoliptian handgun at him before she’s forced to dodge his Heat Vision.
+Lois manages to catch up and fire the Apokoliptian handgun at him before she’s forced to dodge his Heat Vision.

-As she takes cover, she notices from a damaged sun shield panel that the sun is rising upon the Watchtower.
-After seeing the control panel from afar, she begins to make dash towards it.
-Despite taking a pair of hits from Hank’s Heat Vision (and losing the handgun in the process), she’s still able to reach the controls as she pulls on the level to deactivate the sun shields.
+As she takes cover, she notices from a damaged solar shield panel that the sun is rising upon the Watchtower.
+After seeing the control panel from afar, she proceeds to make a dash towards it.
+Despite taking a pair of hits from Hank’s Heat Vision (and losing the handgun in the process), she’s still able to reach the controls as she pulls on the lever to deactivate the sun shields.